-Observe the taste of your mouth.
+Observe the taste in your mouth.
 Focus on the taste of the present moment.
-You can sip a drink you have on hand, chew gum, eat something and even notice the taste of your mouth without eating anything.
+You can sip a drink you have on hand, chew gum, eat something and even notice the taste in your mouth without eating anything.

 This is an easy exercise to practice, which can quickly take you to the here and now.
 The time you spend with each sense depends on you, but each object of attention should last one or two minutes.
 The idea is not to perform meditation but to return to the present with an improved state of consciousness.